lacework/go-sdk/cli/docs/lacework_policy_disable.md

 ---
-title: "lacework compliance google list-projects"
+title: "lacework policy disable"
-slug: lacework_compliance_google_list-projects
+slug: lacework_policy_disable
 hide_title: true
 ---

-## lacework compliance google list-projects
+## lacework policy disable

-List projects from an organization
+Disable policies

 ### Synopsis

-List all GCP projects from the provided organization ID.

-Use the following command to list all GCP integrations in your account:

-    lacework cloud-account list --type GcpCfg

-Then, select one GUID from an integration and visualize its details using the command:

-    lacework cloud-account show <int_guid>
+Disable policies by ID or all policies matching a tag.

+To disable a single policy by its ID:

+	lacework policy disable lacework-policy-id

+To disable many policies by ID provide a list of policy ids:

+	lacework policy disable lacework-policy-id-one lacework-policy-id-two

+To disable all policies for AWS CIS 1.4.0:

+	lacework policy disable --tag framework:cis-aws-1-4-0

+To disable all policies for GCP CIS 1.3.0:

+	lacework policy disable --tag framework:cis-gcp-1-3-0

 ```
-lacework compliance google list-projects <organization_id> [flags]
+lacework policy disable [policy_id...] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for list-projects
+  -h, --help         help for disable
+      --tag string   disable all policies with the specified tag
 ```

 ### Options inherited from parent commands